Kofia (hat): Omani Kuma

+East African Kofi

+The kofi is worn by Swahili men in East Africa, especially in Kenya, Uganda, Tanzania, Malawi, and north and coast of Mozambique along with the eastern part of Democratic Republic of Congo.
+It is also commonly worn in Oman and is popular in Comoros.
+The kofi is often worn with a dashiki, a colorful African shirt which is called a kitenge shirt in some regions of East Africa.
+In Uganda, the kofia is worn with the kanzu (a white or cream-coloured tunic) on informal occasions.
+Jomo Kenyatta, the first President of Kenya, was often photographed wearing a kofia.

 Bargashia

 In Zanzibar, and Northern Uganda, the Bargashia is a popular hat.
 This hat was named after Barghash bin Said of Zanzibar, the former Sultan of Zanzibar.
 Unlike the kofia, it is covered in embroidery and does not have pin holes.
 Like the kofia, the bargashia is worn with the kanzu.

 Fez

 The fez is also worn with the kanzu and dashiki in East Africa.
 The East African style has a tassel that hangs from the top of the hat.
 The red fez was introduced into the region by the military.
 During British colonial rule of East Africa, the red fez was worn by a regiment called the King's African Rifles.
 The fez is also worn in West Africa, but the West African version has a stem on top of the hat, and no tassel.

 The Cape Malays in Cape Town, South Africa, whose menfolk wear fezzes, sometimes refer to the fez as a kofia (also spelt kofija).